pedrostefanogv/winget-package-explo/PRD.md

 3. **Technical** - The design should appeal to developers and system administrators who use winget regularly

 **Complexity Level**: Light Application (multiple features with basic state)
-- This is a search and display application with filtering capabilities, package detail views, and live GitHub API integration.
-It fetches real package data from the microsoft/winget-pkgs repository and falls back gracefully to mock data if the API is unavailable.
+- This is a search and display application with filtering capabilities, package detail views, and automated data processing.
+A GitHub Actions workflow pre-processes package data weekly from microsoft/winget-pkgs, including package icons.
+The frontend loads this optimized data with graceful fallbacks to live API or mock data.

 ## Essential Features